c9s/bbgo/doc/topics/developing-strategy.md

 })
 ```

-However, order update only contains the status of the order, if you need to get the details of the trade execution,
+However, order update only contains status, price, quantity of the order, if you're submitting market order, you won't know
+the actual price of the order execution.

+One order can be filled by different size trades from the market, by collecting the trades, you can calculate the
+average price of the order execution and the total trading fee that you used for the order.

-you need the trade update event:
+If you need to get the details of the trade execution. you need the trade update event:

 ```go
 session.UserDataStream.OnTrade(func(trade types.Trade) {